 How to get the best out of a Heathrow layover (Part 1)

-Flying via Heathrow this winter?
+Flying via Heathrow?
 There’s no need to stay at the airport.
 Instead, take a trip into London and have a taste of what the British capital has to offer.

 Part One: Getting to Central London